agodoylo/MMSBMrecommender/README.md

 # MMSBMrecommender
-Code and files for the social recommendation mixed-membership stochastic block model algorithm (article https://www.pnas.org/content/113/50/14207)
+Code and files for the social recommendation mixed-membership stochastic block model algorithm (article https://www.pnas.org/content/113/50/14207).
-The code is written in Pypy (a Python interpreter), but you can use python just changing 'import _numpypy as np' by 'import numpy as np'.
+The code is written in Pypy (a Python interpreter)---you can use python just changing 'import _numpypy as np' by 'import numpy as np'.
 To run the code: pypy mmsbm_recommender.py training_dataset test_dataset K L (sampling iterations) where K is the number of group-memberships for users and L is the number of group memberships for items. "(sampling iterations)" are optional parameters.
 Default values are 1 for sampling and 200 for iterations.